-The Dashboard system provides multiple applications.
+The Dashboard system provides multiple applications for monitoring sites and applications..
 Depending on the information source, some of these are shared by several virtual organizations (VOs) whereas others are VO-specific.
 There are 16 different categories, 1 for the Dashboard framework and 15 for various Dashboard applications.